-These recipes make it super convenient to cook up a delicious venison roast or venison stew in the Crock-Pot or slow cooker.
+These slow cooker recipes make it super convenient to cook up a delicious venison roast or venison stew in your Crock-Pot.
 So get to pair your favorite slow cooker venison recipes with red wine and enjoy!

 1. Venison Chili

 Ground venison is perfect for making an amazingly flavorful venison chili.
 It's so lean, which means you don't have to worry about draining off the fat after cooking it.
 And that wild game flavor really pairs well with fire-roasted diced tomatoes and kidney beans.
 If you're into making a bowl of Texas chili, feel free to omit the beans and double up on more meat.
 This chili will be ready to eat in four hours of cooking time on high or eight hours on low.

 2. Crock-Pot Venison Stew

 This is a great way to cook down a savory venison roast so it becomes melt-in-your-mouth tender.
 All you need is a can of mushroom soup and a few spices and seasonings.
 Or, if you're feeling ambitious, you can make your own one-pot cream of mushroom soup before you whip up this venison stew.
 Either way, you can choose whether you want to cook this stew on low for nine to 11 hours or speed it up on high heat for four to five hours.

 3. Crock-Pot Barbecued Venison Sandwiches

 One look at this delicious pulled venison sandwich and I may give up pulled pork for life!
 You can use any cut of venison you like for this recipe, so long as it's not ground venison.
 So pull out a few venison steaks or a venison roast and toss them into the slow cooker.
 They will be shreddable and tender in the total time of 10 hours on the low setting.
-Then pull out your favorite soft buns, barbecue sauce, and maybe some pickles.
+Then pull out your favorite soft buns, barbecue sauce, and maybe some pickles and jalapenos.
 Talk about comfort food!

 4. Beer Braised Venison Roast